How I Lead My Team and My Family

 H: Well there are two, really.
-My husband and I are just days away from becoming first-time parents, which is beyond thrilling.
-We’re also about to launch another “baby” of sorts, my very own specialty condiment – a spicy ketchup called “Ketchung!”
+My husband and I are just days away from becoming parents, which is beyond thrilling.
+We’re also about to launch another “baby” of sorts, my very own specialty side hustle: a condiment line called “Ketchung!”

-Six months ago, at Bossed Up Bootcamp, I mentioned this adventure in passing when talking through my goals for 2015.
-Six months, later, we are days away from making our first batch, and my face is about to be plastered on the bottle labels!
+Six months ago at Bossed Up Bootcamp, I mentioned this idea for a venture when talking through my goals.
+Six months later, we are now just days away from making our first batch, and my face is about to be plastered on the bottle labels!

 H: Yea.
-Three months ago, I wasn’t sure if this would be possible.
-We are not even halfway through 2015, but it’s already been one of the most physical and emotional roller coaster rides ever.
+At first I wasn’t sure if this would be possible.
+We’re not even halfway through the year, but it’s already been one of the most physical and emotional roller coaster rides ever.
 I lost my father in February.
 In fact, his funeral was held on my birthday.
 At the same time, my pregnancy has had more than its fair share of unexpected twists and turns, with some of those surprises being quite scary.
-But despite all of this, my husband and I are about to set on this new business venture.
+But despite all of this, my husband and I have set our sights on this new business venture.

-H: I think the combination of all of these big life moments stoked the fire within to not hold back and to simply go for it.
+H: I think the combination of all of these big life moments stoked the fire within me to not hold back and to just go for it.
 There are no guarantees, ever.
 So why not now?

-I am not jaded about the challenges that lay ahead, but this has also been an incredibly rewarding and fulfilling adventure – designing our label, learning about the specialty foods market, and working closely with my incredibly supportive husband.
-He has been the biggest fan of my spicy ketchup – and wants to share it with the world.
+I’m not jaded about the challenges that lay ahead, but this has also been an incredibly rewarding and fulfilling adventure – designing our label, learning about the specialty foods market, and working closely with my husband.
+He’s always been the biggest fan of my spicy ketchup – and wants to share it with the world.

 Truthfully, I feel my father would be so proud and ecstatic of me being a new mom and an entrepreneur.

 H: Totally.
-Bootcamp impacted me in 3 ways – awareness, assertiveness, and advocacy.
+Bossed Up Bootcamp impacted me in 3 major ways: awareness, assertiveness, and advocacy.

-And it helped me advocate for myself – fight for my worth, my values.
-This was especially empowering for me, as I learned to negotiate in the workplace for my first time.
+I left with heightened awareness of myself, my goals, and my values.
+I have a new level of confidence in being an assertive leader who knows how to leverage my voice.
+And it helped me advocate for myself – fight for my worth and my values.
+This was especially empowering for me, as I began to negotiate in the workplace for my first time.

-E: What advice do you have for other women navigating big inflection points in life like yours?
+E: What advice do you have for other women who want to level up their leadership skills?

-H: It’s your turn to boss them up!
+H: It’s your turn to get bossed up!
 Find your voice, your personal mission or motto.
 Remember and respect your history – where you came from, your culture, language, life’s heroes.
 And of course, don’t forget to laugh and love.